 From dream to reality

-Now, with seven NYFW Fall, 2020 fashion shows backstage experiences under my belt, I want to share how I turned my dream into reality.
-It began with my desire for the experience and my ability to utilize my network.
+Now, with seven NYFW Fall 2020 fashion shows backstage experiences under my belt, I want to share how I turned my dream into reality.
+It began with my desire for the experience and my ability to utilize my professional network.
 As a member of the Association of Image Consultants International AICI, I have access to a network of members around the world.
 I am grateful to those colleagues and AICI New York Tri-state chapter President Anne Stills, who generously tapped into her network which afforded me the opportunity to work backstage at NYFW 2020 Fall Season.
 Yes!